Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 - Both spray guns have a swivel hose connector, except for the SG-2.
 Hose twisting is worsened when using a spray gun incapable of swiveling.
 The swivel makes it easier to spray in any position without tension and resistance from twisting.

 - Both have a removable filter inside for quick cleaning.
 You simply twist the spray gun open and pull the mesh filter out.
 Graco includes a small tool used for cleaning gunk and debris from the inside of the mesh filter.

 Graco Contractor Spray Gun Performance

 This spray gun is incredibly versatile in terms of the materials you can spray and the type of airless spraying you can do, depending on the sprayer you're pairing the gun with.
 I use mine with my Graco 495 Ultra Max and my Graco GX19 FinishPro, spraying everything from kitchen cabinets to drywall.

 With the the 7/8-inch threading, you can use a Graco RAC-5 tip guard (orange) on this gun, or the more versatile RAC-X tip guard (blue) for the ability to do fine finish spraying at lower pressure with the Graco FFLP spray tips (green).
 I use this gun a lot for spraying cabinets and trim, using the FFLP tips and blue guard.

 I spray a lot of enamel and latex paint through this gun with very little clogging.
 With my airless sprayer and the materials I use, no thinning is required with this gun.
 Keeping the mesh filter clean is key, as well as using the appropriate size filter for the material you're spraying.

 You can use this spray gun on any compatible airless sprayer with PSI no greater than 3,600, the maximum fluid pressure for this gun.
 Many painters are unaware that you can use non-Graco brand tip guards and tips on this gun, as long as the guard has a matching 7/8-inch thread.
 Most threading on spray tips and guards is 7/8-inch, but some are 11/16-inch.
-Check the specifications.
+Don't forget to check the specifications.